erdem/django-map-widgets/docs/widgets/googleMap/pointField/interactive.rst

 **Edit Coordinates Inputs:** The marker coordinates (latitude, longitude) can be updated manually through the `Coordinates` dropdown pop-up inputs.

-**Draggable Markers:** Positioned markers can be dragged across the map, and the coordinates and geocoding data will be updated when the marker is dropped.
+**Draggable Markers:** Positioned markers can be dragged across the map, and the coordinates inputs and geocoding data will be updated when the marker is dropped.

 **Add Marker by Click:** A marker can be added to the map via mouse click.

 Settings
 ^^^^^^^^

-`Default Settings Values`
+``Default Settings``

 .. code-block:: python

     MAP_WIDGETS = {
         "GoogleMap": {
             "apiKey": None,